patilatharva/covid19tokyo.live/README.md

 # [covid19tokyo.live](https://covid19tokyo.live/en/) · [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-Website for tracking covid19 cases in the greater Tokyo area.
+Website for tracking the coronavirus outbreak in Tokyo, Japan.
 ## Getting Started
 To get this project up and running on your machine, follow these steps.
 1. Start by cloning the repository.